diesilveira/labeller_img_python_telegram_BOT/README.md

 And finally if you have to run with images from web, set LOCAL='false' like at the example, you must to have a file named "url_images.txt" in the same folder of the main.py that contains the name of the image, and the url separated by ";". this is very important!

-Last, run the project and voila, the bot is running now.
+3. Last, RUN the project and voila, the bot is running now.

 In the log.txt file the names of the images will be saved with their respective labels and in the finished file the images that have already been labeled so as not to label them twice